Thank you for subscribing

 • Leaving the lithium-ion battery in fresh or salt water for a long time, causing corrosion within the battery

-Don't leave charging devices unattended in your home and ensure you keep power boards and cables neat and tidy.
+Don't leave charging devices unattended in your home and remove them from charge as soon as the battery is full.
 Image: Getty

 How do you prevent lithium-ion fires from occurring in the home?